SmileiPIC/Smilei/doc/Sphinx/algorithms.rst

 Knowing, for each quasi-particle, the electromagnetic fields at its position, the new particle momentum and position are computed using a (second order) leap-frog integrator.
-In :program:`Smilei`, two different schemes have been implemented: the well-known Boris pushe [Boris1970]_ and the pusher developed by J.-L. Vay [Vay2008]_.
+In :program:`Smilei`, different schemes have been implemented: the well-known Boris pusher [Boris1970]_ both in the classical and relativistic form, the pusher developed by J.-L. Vay [Vay2008]_, the pusher of Higuera and Cary [Higuera2017]_.
-Both schemes compute the new particle momentum and position according to
+All schemes compute the new particle momentum and position according to

 .. math::